 If you are an allergy sufferer, you are not alone: more than 25 million Americans are diagnosed with seasonal allergies each year.
 Millions of people also experience year-round allergies.
 Once you suffer from them, you know: allergies are nothing to sneeze at.

-Although you can’t remove allergens from the air outside, you can reduce the allergens in your home!
-Whether you have seasonal or year-round allergies, an air purifier can help you control the air in your home and reduce your exposure to allergens.
+Although you can’t remove allergens from the air outside, you can reduce them in your home!
+Whether you have seasonal or year-round allergies, an air purifier can help you control the air in your home and reduce your exposure to these microscopic airborne allergens.

 Know your common airborne allergens

-No matter how clean your home is, your indoor air may contain a variety of allergens:
+No matter how clean your home is, your indoor air may contain a variety of microscopic airborne allergens and particles: